Equal pay matters. It’s a legal obligation and a moral responsibility for all businesses, no matter their size.

 The answer to every question should be ‘yes’.
 If not, you need to find out what is causing those pay differences.
 Look out for discrepancies between starting salaries and pay increases.
 You should also investigate pay differences between full and part-time workers who combine their paid work with any duties of care.

-Step 3 – identify any actions that need to be taken
+Step 3 – Identify any actions that need to be taken

-Having identified any discrepancies, it’s important to start closing any gender-related pay-gaps as soon as possible.
+After identifying any discrepancies, it’s important to start closing any gender-related pay-gaps as soon as possible.
 Depending on the number of people you employ, you may need to involve line managers to help you understand the finer points related to people’s roles and their duties.
 The devil is very much in the detail and misunderstanding or overlooking subtle differences could put you on the wrong side of the law, despite good intentions.

 Although people may have identical job titles, this isn’t to say that their responsibilities have changed or increased over time, and this should be factored into your analysis and list of actions.